All content on this page is correct as of December 8, 2020

 The guidance states that you do not need to do anything to receive this status and that the Home Office will contact employers to identify those eligible and arrange for them to be issued with indefinite leave to remain.
 It is not clear who exactly will count as a family member.
 If you think you should receive this status you can contact [email protected].
 If you are in this situation and think you may be eligible it is recommended you take advice on your situation, particularly if your current leave is due to expire soon.
 If you do not apply for a new visa and are not granted ILR before your current leave expires, you could become an overstayer.

+Submission sheets and supporting documents must now be sent to the Home Office electronically by email.
+You should scan or take pictures of your supporting documents and send them to the email address given on the submission sheet.
+Electronic files should meet specific formatting guidelines.
 Documents must still be signed, although digital signatures are permitted for submission sheets, and they must meet all other requirements for the application.
-We recommend including an explanation of why you had to provide copies of supporting documents (e.g. no printer or self-isolation).
 You should note that the Home Office still reserve the right to request original or certified documents and these should be kept on file in case of an audit.
-Current guidance indicates these arrangements would be reviewed in September, but there has been no further update and we understand submission of scanned copies of supporting documents is still acceptable.
+If you cannot provide documents electronically, you must contact the Home Office.

-Normally, Tier 2 (General) sponsored workers can’t have their work start date pushed back by more than 28 days from the start date on their CoS or 28 days from when the visa is issued, whichever is later.
-We are expecting further guidance from the Home Office on whether there will be any concessions to this rule due to COVID-19.
-However, sponsors may be able to rely on the concession allowing employees to be absent without pay for more than four weeks in order to delay the start date where necessary (see below).
+Normally, sponsored workers under Skilled Worker or Intra-Company Transfer can’t have their work start date pushed back by more than 28 days from the start date on their CoS or 28 days from when the visa is issued, whichever is later.
+However, sponsors may be able to rely on the concession allowing employees to be absent without pay for more than four weeks, where this is because of coronavirus, in order to delay the start date where necessary (see below).